2019 Legislative Priorities

-- Increase Teachers of Color Act of 2018 (ITCA of 2018): Building on passage of the ITCA of 2017, this comprehensive act includes provisions to address severe shortage of teachers of color and American Indian teachers Provisions ensure learning, work environments, curriculum are inclusive and respectful for students, families, staff of all racial and ethnic groups; support expanded pathways to teaching; provide induction and retention support for diverse teachers; acknowledge proven teacher skills, reduce unnecessary teacher testing
+Increase Teachers of Color Act of 2019 (ITCA of 2019): Lead efforts to ensure passage of comprehensive Act to address Minnesota’s severe shortage of teachers of color and American Indian teachers.
+Act provisions ensure learning, work environments, curriculum are inclusive and respectful for students, families, staff of all racial and ethnic groups; support expanded pathways to teaching; provide induction and retention support for diverse teachers.

 - Contact Violeta Hernández Espinosa | Liaison | (651) 592 8537 | firstname.lastname@example.org

 A social determinant of well being and a healthy life is to have equitable access to affordable insurance and health services.
 The high percentage of uninsured Latinos in the state require protecting sources of payment for primary care services by safety-net providers and information about potential eligibility to access health insurance.
 Prevention is also key for the community’s wellbeing.

 - Universal Health Coverage: Support initiatives aiming at allowing more individuals to opt for health insurance.

 - Health in All Policies Support a health in all policies approach with health equity as a goal, and promote preventive healthy living initiatives such as access to physical and recreational activities, and healthy food.